Arts & Culture Grants

 All festivals, events and projects must be accessible to the public, offer a unique experience, and prominently feature arts, culture or heritage content.
 Funding is provided for up to a maximum of three years on a matching 50/50 basis.

-The 2018 Project Grant Application deadline has passed.
-For more information, please contact Christine McWillis (250) 470-0640 or email firstname.lastname@example.org
+The 2020 Project Grant Application will be available starting Oct.
+3 and due on November 29.
+For more information, please contact Christine McWillis 250-470-0640 or email firstname.lastname@example.org

 Organization Development Grants aim to provide assistance to non-profit organizations for the purpose of undertaking activities or initiatives that will develop the organization’s capacity and sustainability.
 Funding is used to pay for consulting services or for tuition in reputable programs.
 Organization Development grants are a type of project grant, and are available for up to 50% of the total project cost, to a maximum of $5,000.
 Matching contributions may be cash or in kind.
 Two or more organizations may partner on an organization development project and undertake joint planning or training.